grpc/proposal/A93-xds-ext-proc.md

 the trace context from the data plane RPC to the ext_proc RPC, so that the ext_proc RPC appears as a child span on the data plane RPC's trace.

-Note that the stream to the ext_proc server may be terminated at any time.
-If the stream terminates with OK status, that indicates to the filter that it no longer needs to send any more events to the ext_proc server for that data plane RPC; all remaining events may proceed on the data plane RPC without any further action taken by the ext_proc filter.
-If the stream terminates with a non-OK status, then by default the data plane RPC will be failed with UNAVAILABLE status.
-However, if the `failure_mode_allow` config field is set to true, then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.

 #### Events on the ext_proc Stream

 On the ext_proc stream, the events sent and received must be in the same